Main LinksHome Page

 PLEASE check back for any further updates.

-Since I am now 70 years OLD, I am no longer motivated to train for this ride.
+Since I am now 71 years OLD, I am no longer motivated to train for this ride.
 I missed riding up in 2018 due to what I call a knee attack.
 My artificial knee gave me such pain I could only hop on the other leg.
 My GP and Specialist do not know what the problem is.
 I think it has something to do with my real knee cap that somehow lossens up.
 It takes me about 10 days to be able to walk again.
 This year (2019), tLw, I will most likely be taking my trike up (at a LOT slower, leisurely pace.
 I triked up on August 3rd 2019.
 My trike and contents weighed 67 lbs and I weighed 172 lbs for a total of 239 lbs.
 Due to my being overweight and the very hot and humid conditions for the first 3rd (the steepest part) of this ride I took 4 hours and ten minutes, my WORST time ever.
 I was unable to cycle or trike up in 2020 and 2021 due to the US Canada Border being closed due to the Covid19 insane overkill 'health' rules. tLw, I may do another attempt with my touring bike some time in 2022 once the Covid19phobia and insanity stops!
-Please E-mail me if you are interested.
+Please E-mail me if you are interested in coming along.
 The most important criterion is the weather forecast and it must be a Saturday since it is nearly impossible to get free parking in Victoria on a week day.
 When I did my last ride in August of 2017 I also hiked Hurricane Hill and left a photo of my deceased daughter, Lisa at the summit.
 She had always wanted to do the ride with me.
 A few photos of this ride are viewable here My next ride will be my 31th ride to the top (4 with my trike) and my 26th year of doing this.
-Since I am now 70, if I can do this ride so can you.
+Since I am now 71, if I can do this ride so can you.